Roller Coaster (video game): Gameplay

 The game takes place in and around an amusement park after closing-time.
 The player takes control of the park's owner, Colonel G. Bogey.
 A disgruntled employee has scattered the takings all over the fairground in the form of money bags.
 The goal is to collect the money.

-In order to complete the game, the player must collect every money bag which is strewn around the city-sized amusement park; even the money bags placed on precarious perches and in the middle of rides.
+In order to complete the game, the player must collect every money bag which is strewn around the city-sized amusement park, including money bags that are placed on precarious perches and in the middle of rides.
 In order to do this, gambles and risks will have to be taken.
 The player can also be killed instantaneously by some dangers.
-This can be caused by numerous careless acts such as jumping from a great height, getting skewered by an erratic turnstile.
+This can be caused by numerous careless acts such as jumping from a great height or getting skewered by an erratic turnstile.
 The player has ten lives.
 Once the protagonist has died ten times, the player loses and the game is over.